$2,400,000 Rewarded

 The U.S. Geological Survey reveals that 75 million Americans in 39 states are at significant risk from earthquakes, noting that earthquakes of 4.0 magnitudes or greater were documented in 23 states from 2002 to 2012.

-Standard homeowner’s insurance policies do not include coverage in the case of an earthquake, so it is important to be proactive in aquiring additional protection.
-Much like sinkhole coverage, additional insurance must be purchased for adequate coverage of your home, with states like California recently mandating insurance companies provide optional earthquake coverage.
-The separate endorsement of earthquake insurance can either be supplemented onto your homeowner/renter insurance policy or purchased in the form of a stand-alone policy.
+Standard homeowner’s insurance policies do not include coverage in the case of an earthquake, so it is important to proactively acquire additional protection.
+You can supplement earthquake insurance onto your homeowner/renter insurance policy or purchase it as a stand-alone policy.

 Hurricanes can be devastating, bringing high winds, extreme rain, and flooding.
 These natural disasters can cause massive damage to your home or business.
-Once the storm has passed, filing a hurricane damage claim must contain very specific information presented to lodge a successful claim.
-Alexander Shunnarah Trial Attorneys can help navigate this complicated claim process and maximize your settlement.
+Once the storm has passed, filing a hurricane damage claim must contain specific information to lodge a successful claim.

 Being a victim of theft or vandalism can be an incredibly emotional experience.
-Contact your local authorities immediately if you find that your property has been stolen or vandalized.
-The majority of theft and vandalism cases are supported through the police reports filed at the time of the incident.
-Authorities must be contacted in the event of the incident to support theft and vandalism insurance claims.
+Contact your local authorities immediately if you find that your property has been stolen or vandalized, and make sure you file a police report.
+Most theft and vandalism cases are supported through the police reports filed at the time of the incident.

-The majority of theft and/or vandalism cases are covered under your homeowner’s insurance policy.
-It is up to you, the policyholder, to ensure that the authorities have all the necessary and accurate information regarding your theft and/or vandalism claim.
-Should you later discover further theft or vandalism than what was originally reported, contact the authorities and your insurance provider and inform them immediately of the new findings.
+Most homeowner’s insurance policies cover theft and vandalism.
+You, the policyholder, are responsible for providing the authorities with all the necessary and accurate information regarding your theft and vandalism claim.
+If you discover more theft or vandalism later, contact the authorities and your insurance provider and inform them immediately of the new findings.

-High-velocity winds can cause severe damage to your property.
+High-velocity winds can severely damage to your property.
 Common windstorm claims involve roofs blowing off, trees falling on your property, fences blown down, and leaky windows.

-Fire damage can destroy everything from clothing to appliances to irreplaceable memories.
+Fire and smoke damage can destroy everything from clothing to appliances to irreplaceable memories.
 Denial of a valid insurance claim after the fact only deepens the wound left behind.
+This type of property damage is common after wildfires, electrical accidents, and more.

 When private property is damaged or taken for public use by the government, the property owner must be compensated for the loss.
 This is known as inverse condemnation, per the 5th Amendment of the Constitution.

 Tornados can leave complete devastation in their wake.
-A tornado is classified as a wind event in your homeowners insurance policy.
-Most homeowners insurance policies cover damage to your property and personal items from a tornado.
-We recommend you read through your policy to determine if there is a separate wind deductible that could include tornado damage.
+Many insurance policies classify a tornado as a wind event, and many policies cover damage to property and personal items from a tornado.
+However, we recommend you read through your policy to determine if there is a separate wind deductible that could include tornado damage.
 This separate deductible requires policyholders to pay a sum out of pocket before their insurance pays for the claim.

 Mold thrives in moisture-rich environments such as high indoor humidity, flooding, or a leaky roof or dishwasher.
-It hides in places you can’t see sometimes.
-It can cause serious illness and property damage.
-Mold contamination can also destroy your property and your contents.
+It sometimes hides in places you can’t see.
+Mold can cause serious illness, destroy property, and turn your home into a hazard.

 While we aim to ensure you receive the compensation you deserve quickly and without complications, it doesn’t always mean a court battle is necessary.
 Our accident attorneys often persuade insurance companies to provide a fair settlement without needing a trial.